Skarlso/keeper/README.md

-# keeper
+# Keeper

-Keep Jenkins up-to-date all-the-time.
+Updated Jenkins if there is a new version available